 Democracy and transparency

-Given the fact that Costa Rica does not have a military institution, its global presence – as measured by Elcano Institute’s Global Presence Index – is not significant.
-The country is ranked 89th overall.
-Its scores are equally low in the areas of soft power and economic presence, with a 75th and a 81st position respectively.
+Given the fact that Costa Rica does not have a military institution, its global presence – as measured by Elcano Institute’s Global Presence Index in 2021 – is not significant.
+The country is ranked 94th overall.
+Its scores are equally low in the areas of soft power and economic presence, with a 76th and a 88th position respectively.

 Costa Rica’s environmental performance

 Costa Rica is ranked in the 68th position in the Environmental Performance Index 2022 by Yale University.
 The result can be attributed to its poor performance in categories like Ecosystem Vitality (rank 79), Biodiversity Habitat Index (105), Species Protection Index (75), Ecosystem Services (105), tree cover loss (72), grassland loss (134), agriculture (145), sustainable pesticide use (96), Sustainable Nitrogen Management Index (157), and poor recycling rates (167).